 7) Before you run the script, you must configure your computer’s firewall to allow traffic to flow through the following ports:

 Note the port differs for servers with SSL certification.

-Firewall configuration steps vary by operating system.
+8) Firewall configuration steps vary by the operating system.
 Check your OS documentation for further instructions.
 On Windows 10 PCs, enter “firewall” into the Windows Search box and select Windows Defender Firewall with Advanced Security.
-Right-click Inbound Rules in the sidebar and select New Rule from the context menu.
+Right-click Inbound Rules in the sidebar and choose New Rule from the context menu.

-A wizard opens to help you with rule configuration.
+9) A wizard opens to help you with the rule configuration.
 For Rule Type, select Port, then click Next.

-Enter your HostPapa username and password, when prompted, to connect to your Web Disk.
+18) Enter your HostPapa username and password when prompted to connect to your Web Disk.

 You should now be able to view and work with your server’s files and folders on your local computer.